 This route, from Portstewart to Ballycastle, passes through the Causeway Coast Area of Outstanding Natural Beauty, a World Heritage Site and several Areas of Special Scientific Interest.
 It includes views of wide bays, sandy beaches, dramatic cliffs and off-shore rocks.

-Point of interest:The Giant's Causeway, Dunluce Castle, Carrick-a-rede (National T
+Point of interest:The Giant's Causeway, Dunluce Castle, Carrick-a-rede (owned and maintained by National Trust).

 OS map:Sheets 4 and 5